JustAnOpossum/Better-Discord-Screen-Share/README.md

 Edit the variables in the top of the plugin.

-domain: IP or TLD of the server
+domain: Domain Name of the server

 peerPort: Port for the peerjs server (Default: 9000)